About me

 In 2023, I transitioned to Columbia University and began working closely with Haris Aziz, Toby Walsh, and Lirong Xia, focusing on fairness and efficiency in decision-making processes.
 I am also a member of the project Fair Sequential Collective Decision Making funded by the United States National Science Foundation (NSF) and the Australian Commonwealth Scientific and Industrial Research Organisation (CSIRO).

-My current research interests include, but are not limited to, algorithmic game theory, large language models, and automatic mechanims design.
+My current research interests include, but are not limited to, algorithmic game theory, large language models, and automatic mechanism design.
 I am proactive and open to exploring new topics, always eager to engage with emerging research areas.

 Contact: Xingchen.sha@u.northwestern.edu